frodwith/yanop/README.markdown

 ### description

 Purely optional, this should be a string explaining what your option does.
-The help generator makes use of this -- see getopt.help() for details.
+The help generator makes use of this -- see yanop.help() for details.

 Positional Arguments
 --------------------
-Anything that doesn't look like an option will get aggregated into the result object's .argv property, in the order it was found in the actual argv.  '-' is treated as positional, and '--' will cause getopt to stop processing and report the rest of the args as positional.
+Anything that doesn't look like an option will get aggregated into the result object's .argv property, in the order it was found in the actual argv.  '-' is treated as positional, and '--' will cause yanop to stop processing and report the rest of the args as positional.

 Unrecognized Arguments